 Grant provided several examples of people who worked hard at developing an exceptional talent or creating something novel, who were only then picked up by an established social network.
 He noted that there are many cases of people trying and failing to use networking to advance their careers in the absence of underlying talent.
 Those who develop a meaningful contribution are more likely to get noticed.
 The subsequent networking is a consequence, not a driver.

-Pfeffer did a good job of acknowledging that being excellent in more than ways than one is important.
+Pfeffer did a good job of acknowledging that being excellent in more ways than one is important.
 However, he asserted that there is a major distinction between talented people who are not networked, and those who got networked and achieved career breakthrough afterwards.

 Pfeffer and Grant agree on a core point, which is that people should aspire to become intrinsically excellent and then extend that excellence with robust networking.
 They are just debating what-causes-what.
 I think that everything causes everything else, and that it’s often ridiculous and pointless to find one thing that’s driving everything.
 For example, I propose that all of those successfully networked people got a great night’s sleep, and their sleep is the main driver of both the intrinsic talent and the excellent networking.
 That’s just a little example of how easy it is to choose a single driver of excellence.
 You can always take it back one step and find one thing that is even more important.